 If the 40” chain of the Fire Team Fit belt isn’t enough, consider the Armageddon Premium belt.
 It comes with a 47” chain, which is the longest option on the market.
 This generous length will be valuable for tall lifters who want the weight to dangle far enough from their knees to avoid repetitive bumping and chafing.

-Of course, this extra-long chain increases the belt’s price a tad above the average.
+Of course, this extra-long chain increases the belt’s price slightly above average.
 Nevertheless, it’s still cheaper than my top pick.

 - Thick neoprene padding